 Ravi: Fascinating question.
 You know, in fact, one of the biggest challenges for service providers is they have not been able to create different swim lanes for talent.
 You can always do the heavy lifting on one side; on the other side, you can actually do the deep technology work you need for engineering new products.

 I’ll give you an example.
-We go to IITs, the premier engineering schools in India and hire, as well, but we hire very small numbers while we hire a large number from schools down the chain.
-The issue is, this keeps us so busy that that the minority swim lanes with specialised talent is ignored.
-If you can create parallel swim lanes, with the same underpinning of good learning infrastructure, there is room to even hire from the tier 1 schools, and then do the kind of work you are talking about.
+We go to IITs, the premier engineering schools in India, and hire, as well, but we hire very small numbers while we hire a large number from schools down the chain.
+The issue is, this keeps us so busy that the minority swim lanes with specialized talent is ignored.
+If you can create parallel swim lanes with the same underpinning of good learning infrastructure, there is room to even hire from the tier 1 schools and then do the kind of work you are talking about.

 Taking the example of the automotive or the car Industry – it needs two swim lanes of talent.
 If you are building, say an HR or CRM system, you need the traditional tech services talent pools which do the heavy lifting, while if you are involved in their connected car initiative, it would need deep power programmers.

 It is also time that we start thinking about non-stem talent in the tech services industry.
 The world has only just 28 million developers, while every industry is going to be a tech industry, and we all live in this golden era of technology.
 We all know that the embrace of technology across industries is not going to be powered by just adding new developers into the industry but by embracing low-code software.
 Low code software will mean the need to add more “problem finders” and the ability to use the software more meaningfully rather than just developing it.
 We will therefore need a greater diversity of cognitive stills, like anthropologists, sociologists, and liberal arts backgrounds in the tech services space.